tonygilkerson/ckad/practice-questions/question.md

 #
 k run mypod --image=kubegoldenguide/alpine-spin:1.0.0 --dry-run=client -oyaml > mypod

-#
 # Research
 #
+# "user" is in the question so I start there
 # Search pod spec for "user" because I did not remember "securityContext"
-# "user" in in the question so I start there
+#
 k explain pod.spec --recursive=yes | grep -i user

 # Search kubernetes.io/docs for "securityContext" to find an example